 Then, I began to notice how much conflict existed in my life and how I was contributing to that conflict.

-I swore that day I would never do TV again, until it was transformational TV that made a real difference in people’s lives, and I left the studio resolute.
+I swore that day I would never do TV again until it was the transformational kind of programming that made a real difference in people’s lives, and I left the studio resolute.